 Healthy Relationships Workshop

-A 2020 Dreams Healthy Relationship workshop is specially designed to educate young people in the fundamentals of healthy relationships, such as mutual respect and trust, while pointing out the perils of connections based mainly on power and popularity.
+A 2020 Dreams Healthy Relationship workshop is specially designed to educate young people on the fundamentals of healthy relationships, such as mutual respect and trust while pointing out the perils of connections based mainly on power and popularity.

 By using modern techniques and training tools, our healthy relationships workshop facilitators will really make a positive impact on students.

 Young people begin experimenting with relationships from an early age, and by the age of 11 or 12, during the transition from primary to secondary school, many children will already be developing romantic connections.

 As the importance of peer approval starts to compete with and overtake that of authority figures, such as parents and teachers, the risk of young people making unwise decisions grows.
 Communication is not always open between parents and their children but schools and organisations such as 2020 Dreams can step into the breach by providing proactive healthy relationship workshops aimed at preventing problems before they happen.

 Get the FREE 2020 Dreams PSHE Workshops Guide.

 While we are able to create an appropriate healthy relationships workshop for young people of any age, from reception up to college and beyond, it is in the pre-puberty stage that the information and skills learned often have a maximum positive impact.